 PARKING AREA AISLES.
 That portion of the vehicle accommodation area consisting of lanes providing access to parking spaces.
 (AMENDED 2/4/86)

 9) Parking Space.
-A portion of the vehicle accommodation area set for the parking of one vehicle.10
+A portion of the vehicle accommodation area set for the parking of one vehicle.

+9A) Transit Parking Area.
+The area within one-half mile of any fixed bus route in the Chapel Hill Transit Short Range Plan that operates a minimum of five days per week.

 Vehicle Accommodation Area.
 That portion of a lot that is used by vehicles for access, circulation, parking and loading and unloading.
 It comprises the total of circulation areas, loading and unloading areas, and parking areas.